 Figure 34.
-Switching Frequency Decreases with Lower Load Current in PFM Operation $V{OUT} = 5 \text{ V } F_S = 1 \text{ MHz}$
+Switching Frequency Decreases With Lower Load Current in PFM Operation $V{OUT} = 5 V$, $F_S = 1 MHz$

-In PFM operation, a small positive DC offset is required at the output voltage to activate the PFM detector.
+In PFM operation, a small, positive DC offset is required at the output voltage to activate the PFM detector.
 The lower the frequency in PFM, the more DC offset is needed at V{OUT} .
 See Typical Characteristics for typical DC offset at very light load.
-If the DC offset on V{OUT} is not acceptable for a given application, a static load at output is recommended to reduce or eliminate the offset.
+If the DC offset on V{OUT} is not acceptable for a given application, TI recommends a static load at output to reduce or eliminate the offset.
 Lowering values of the feedback divider R{FBT} and R{FBB} can also serve as a static load.
-In conditions with low V{IN} and/or high frequency, the LM43600-Q1 may not enter PFM mode if the output voltage cannot be charged up to provide the trigger to activate the PFM detector.
-Once the LM43600-Q1 is operating in PFM mode at higher V{IN} , it will remain in PFM operation when V{IN} is reduced.
+In conditions with low V{IN} and/or high frequency, the LM43601 may not enter PFM mode if the output voltage cannot be charged up to provide the trigger to activate the PFM detector.
+Once the LM43601 is operating in PFM mode at higher V{IN} , the device remains in PFM operation when V{IN} is reduced.